FredericGariepy/LighthouseLabs/PKM/W4/D2/workflow.md

 ## [The CSIRT Methodology](https://secureglobal.de/the-csirt-methodology)
 CSIRT consists of top-class specialists who analyze, evaluate and then make finely-tuned incidents as well as information and artifacts available to the SOC, the company or other important players.
 CSIRT is the heart of the IT security department.

+### Conclusion:
+An SOC is primarily responsible for monitoring and defending an organization’s infrastructure and preparing for potential threats while a CSIRT is mainly responsible for responding to Cyber Security incidents that have already occurred.

+---
 | - | - |
 | - | - |
 | - | - |